juju/docs/src/en/commands.md

    **Details:**

-   This allows the user to register with the controller and use the optionally shared model.

    A `juju register`command will be printed, which must be executed by the user to complete the registration process.
 The user's details are stored within the shared model, and will be removed when the model is destroyed.
    Some machine providers will require the user to be in possession of certain credentials in order to create a model.

    **Examples:**

           juju add-user bob
-          juju add-user --share mymodel bob
           juju add-user --controller mycontroller bob
+          juju add-user --models=mymodel --acl=read bob

    **See also:**